 - Pulse processor until nuts are roughly chopped and fully mixed in.
 This gives the pesto a great texture.

-- Put in an airtight container and cover with a thin layer of olive oil.
+- Using an airtight container, put your pesto in and cover with a thin layer of olive oil before closing the lid.
 Will keep refrigerated for a week or two.

 - Spoon garlic scape pesto into ice cube trays.
 When cubes are frozen, remove and transfer to a plastic freezer bag.

-- One of our favorite meals is to grill sausage, chicken or fish and serve it with pasta and garlic scape pesto
+- Grill sausage, chicken or fish and serve it with pasta and garlic scape pesto.